Konadu-Akwasi-Akuoko/Copy-Writing-Secretes/01-What-Is-Copy-Writing/README.md

 # Secret #1 - What Is Copy Writing

-Sales copywriting is anything intended to persuade the right reader, viewer, or listener to take a specific action. - Jim Edwards
+> "Sales copywriting is anything intended to persuade the right reader, viewer, or listener to take a specific action." - Jim Edwards

 Whether online or offline, these specific actions you want them to take include clicking a link, making an inquiry for more information, buying something, or going on to the next step in your sales process like even liking a post, or sharing your post, or in short letting users take a specific action.